ASP-ML/MI_cnn_transformer_hybrid/README.md

 This project is released under the [MIT License](LICENSE).

-Copyright (c) 2025 Joel A. Cuascota
+Copyright (c) 2025 Cuascota et al.